teamputtygen/hn-docs/docs/data-manager/service-deployment.rst

 http://ssdocs.sixsq.com/en/latest/tutorials/ss/scalable-applications.html.
 Data manager should only be concerted with scaling up/down of the provisioned GlusterFS cluster.
-All the scalability workflow hooks for actually scaling the cluster are already in place the components definitions.
+All the scalability workflow hooks for actually scaling the cluster are already in place in the components definitions.
+At the same time, please consult `GlusterFS on-line documentation
+<https://gluster.readthedocs.io>`_ for actual data migration between the
+bricks, rebalancing cluster etc. before you shrink or expand your cluster.

 After that select **Cloud** - `exoscale-ch-gva` or `open-telekom-de1`.
 Finally, click on `Deploy Application`.